Free Tree Service Software,

 Built for the way tree service actually works.

 A leaning maple over a kid's bedroom is not the same job as a Saturday lawn mow, and your software shouldn't pretend it is.
 Most "free" small-business tools are an invoice template with a Stripe button bolted on — fine for a freelance designer, useless when a homeowner is asking on a Sunday morning whether you can take down the dead ash before the next round of wind.
-Menutize was built around the four workflows below: the ones that actually decide whether a tree shop closes the $12K removal that pays for the month or watches it walk to the next operator on the search results.
+Menutize was built around the four workflows below: the ones that actually decide whether a tree shop closes the removal that pays for the month or watches it walk to the next operator in the search results.

 Multi-Angle Photo Estimates with Tier Pricing